amannn/react-keep-state/README.md

 # react-keep-state

+> **NOTE:** I've experimented with this a long time ago and this repository doesn't reflect my current opinion anymore.
+Here are some better alternatives: https://stackoverflow.com/a/33800398/343045.

 This repository represents my attempt to find a good way to make sure that a React component will keep it's state, even if it's unmounted.

 ## Motivation